The Obscenity of One Human Owning Another

 Her books and writings are relevant and often shocking, but they shine an important light on this ongoing worldwide crisis.

-To find out more about Lucia’s books, which include Beside An Ocean of Sorrow, Rented Silence, Rise Above Hate and Anger, and the newly released Africa’s Unfinished Symphony, visit Lucia’s online store.
+To find out more about Lucia’s books, which include Beside An Ocean of Sorrow, Rented Silence, and the newly released Africa’s Unfinished Symphony, visit Lucia’s online store.

 Lucia Mann - 2011 Bronze Award Winner of CBC Book Awards